PSALM 32:1-2. BLESSED IS THE PERSON WHO IS FORGIVEN

 1 Blessed is he whose disobedience is forgiven,

 2 Blessed is the man to whom Yahweh doesn’t impute iniquity,

 “Blessed (Hebrew: ‘eser) is he whose disobedience (Hebrew: pesa––transgression) is forgiven, whose sin (Hebrew: hatta’t) is covered” (Hebrew: kasah) (v.
 1).
 The word ‘eser means blessed or happy or blissful.
 The psalmist says that we are blessed when our transgressions (pesa) are forgiven and our sins (hatta’t) are covered or concealed (kasah).

 Transgressions (pesa) and sins (hatta’t) are much alike, but pesa (transgressions) has a more rebellious tone.
-Both disrupt the relationship between the sinner/transgressor and God, necessitating some sort of intervention to restore that relationship.
+All three disrupt the relationship between the sinner/transgressor and God, necessitating some sort of intervention to restore that relationship.

 In the Old Testament, the remedy for sin included animal sacrifices in which the animal bore the punishment for the sin of the person offering the sacrifice.
 In the New Testament, Jesus Christ became the perfect sacrifice for the sins of the whole world.

 When God forgives us, our sins are covered or concealed (kasah) so that God no longer sees them.
 It is as if our sins have become invisible.
 The phrase “forgive and forget” comes to mind.

 “Blessed is the man to whom Yahweh doesn’t impute (Hebrew: hasab) iniquity” (v.
 2a).
 To impute (hasab) iniquity is to consider it––to charge the sinner with it––to hold the sinner accountable for it.